Greenhouse Gas Emissions and Energy Use

 • Our manufacturing site in Kiel, Germany operates on 100% renewable grid electricity sourced from wind power.

-• More than 88% of electricity purchased at our manufacturing site in Fort Dodge, Iowa is generated from renewable sources.2
+• More than 88% of electricity purchased at our manufacturing site in Fort Dodge, Iowa is generated from renewable sources.1

-Green tariffs alone will not enable Elanco to achieve our goal to source 100% of electricity from renewable sources by 2030.
-To accelerate our progress, we’re exploring options for Power Purchase Agreements (PPAs).
-This could involve localized solutions or investment in grid-scale renewable energy generation to offset electricity greenhouse gas emissions not mitigated by conservation, efficiency or other efforts.
-Furthermore, we are evaluating opportunities for on-site solar arrays at Elanco properties with physical space and attributes that could support such installations.
+We may seek to expand our use of green tariffs at additional locations in the future, as availability permits.
+However, grid-based solutions alone will not enable Elanco to achieve our goal to purchase renewable electricity equivalent to 100% of our electricity consumption by 2030.
+To accelerate our progress, we’re exploring options for Power Purchase Agreements (PPAs), Renewable Energy Certificates (RECs) and other types of Energy Attribute Certificates (EACs) around the world.
+Further, we're evaluating opportunities for on-site solar arrays at Elanco properties with physical space and attributes that could support such installations.

 Emissions Management

-Our Scope 1 GHG emissions result predominantly from natural gas and fuel oil use related to manufacturing Elanco products at our owned facilities, as well as fleet vehicle use across our sales teams.
-Across our portfolio, we’ve been able to achieve significant emission reductions by:
+Our Scope 1 GHG emissions result predominantly from natural gas and fuel oil use related to manufacturing Elanco products at owned and leased facilities, as well as fleet vehicle use across our sales teams.
+Across our portfolio, we’ve been able to achieve significant emission reductions.
+Examples include:

-• Purchasing 100% climate-neutral eco gas at one of our largest manufacturing facilities in Kiel, Germany
+Purchasing 100% climate-neutral eco gas at one of our largest manufacturing facilities

 • Consolidating, idling and selling facilities, which decreased our manufacturing footprint